Top 14 Venture Capital Firms for FinTech Startups

 3. Plug and Play

-- Geographical presence: Headquartered in Sunnyvale, California with a global investment focus
+- Geographical presence: Based in Sunnyvale, California

 - Founded: 2006